tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/DeveloperGuide.md

 ### Key Expiry and Rollover
 * Keys for development environment [DEV] will be accepted with 1 year expiry dates (ie: 365 days)
-* Keys for test and production [UAT, PROD] are limited to 6 months expiry dates (ie: 180 days).
-This means that Steps 1, 2 & 3 in the above process must be repeated every 180 days for test [UAT] and production [PROD] environments.
+* Keys for uat and production [PREPROD, PROD] are limited to 6 months expiry dates (ie: 180 days).
+This means that Steps 1, 2 & 3 in the above process must be repeated every 180 days for uat [PREPROD] and production [PROD] environments.

 ### IdProvider, Scope and Client Identifiers
 At the completion of the API Client Provisioning process, MidCentral IT Support Team will return the following pieces of information to you: